Azure-Samples/graphrag-accelerator/infra/managed-app/README.md

     1. In the Azure Portal, find and click on the managed app definition resource created in the previous step.
     2. A button option `Deploy from definition` will be available.
     3. Click on it and proceed through the same setup experience (defined by the `createUiDefinitions.json` file) that a consumer would experience when installing the managed app.
-    4. Follow-on work is needed to [publish the app](https://learn.microsoft.com/en-us/partner-center/marketplace-offers/plan-azure-application-offer) as an official app in the Azure Marketplace
+    4. Additional work is needed to [publish the app](https://learn.microsoft.com/en-us/partner-center/marketplace-offers/plan-azure-application-offer) as an official app in the Azure Marketplace

 * 1-click Deployment Button
-If `mainTemplate.json` is hosted somewhere publicly (i.e. on Github), a deployment button can be created that deploys the app when clicked, like in the example below.
+If `mainTemplate.json` is hosted somewhere publicly (i.e. on Github), a deployment button can be created that deploys the app when clicked, like the the example below.

     [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Fgraphrag-accelerator%2Frefs%2Fheads%2Fharjit-managed-app%2Finfra%2FmainTemplate.json)